marieblasi/wro2024-robotek/README.md

 ## Why did we choose to participate?

 We see this project as more than just a competition.
 It is a chance to be creative, work together, and overcome challenges—both in the design and in ourselves.
-By designing our robot, we are not creating just a machine but a mixture of our electronic skills and innovation.
+By designing our robot, we are not creating just a machine but a mixture of our electronic and coding skills, and innovation.

 This experience has reminded us that endorsing difficulties means finding solutions where others see problems and that we can have fun and enjoy the process.
 So, we thank being part of this olympiad: it has pushed us beyond the limits, broadening our minds, and, most of all, we had a great time!